AMERICAN HEALTH CARE OPTIONS

 Would a free market health care system work today?
 Here are some comments:

-Š It worked well in the past.
+1. It worked very well in the past.
 America had a robust and successful free market health care system until it was destroyed, first by the cartel in the early twentieth century, and even more so by the passage of the socialized medicine programs in the 1960s.

-The automobile repair analogy.
+2. It works now in other areas, such as automobile repair.
 Since few people seem to understand how free market health care would work, an analogy with present-day automobile care may be helpful.
 Somehow, auto care works well with minimal government regulation and without hoards of bureaucrats looking over everyone’s shoulders.
 Here’s how it works:

 to care is excellent.
 Lots of competition helps keep everyone honest, and keeps prices down.